Suzuki Bandit 650

 Donate to the Kevin Ash Fund

-Donate directly to the Kevin Ash Fund setup by the Telegraph to help with the education of his three daughters.
+The Telegraph has very kindly established The Telegraph Kevin Ash Fund to assist with the education of Kevin's three daughters.

 Kevin's family have been touched by the generosity and messages of support from people using the website and would like to express their gratitude to those who have contributed in any way.